 Tanaka was accepted at the Tokyo International Music Competition for Conducting in 2012.
 Before that she made it to the semi-finals at the International Young Conductors' Competition in Besançon in 2009 and the International Conductors' Competition Sir Georg Solti in 2010.

-Tanaka served as official assistant conductor to Paavo Jarvi in 2015-16-17 season with NHK Symphony Orchestra,also serving under Charles Dutoit, Christoph Eschenbach and Marek Janowski among others.
+Tanaka served as official assistant conductor to Paavo Jarvi in 2015-16-17 seasons with NHK Symphony Orchestra,also serving under Charles Dutoit, Christoph Eschenbach and Marek Janowski among others.

 In addition, Tanaka served as assistant conductor to Myung-Whun Chung with Tokyo Philharmonic.